spences10/sveltekit-and-the-content-layer/slides.md

 The headless CMS helps solve the problem of omni-channel content distribution

-Where a developer can request the data on any clients -->
+Where a developer can request the data on any client -->

 ---